 The intended user of a SOC-1 report is the external financial statement auditor of the user entity, whereas the intended user of a SOC-2 report is any relevant party that is knowledgeable about the services provided and has a credible need for obtaining the assurances information included in the report.

 Yes.
 A SOC report will contain the auditor’s opinion covering these three areas:

 If these items are achieved by the service organization, the SOC auditor issues an “unqualified” opinion.
 If the above items are achieved but the auditor finds significant exceptions (such as a control objective that was not in place or was ineffective), the service auditor issues a “modified opinion.”
 If, however, the service organization materially fails one or more of the above, the SOC auditor issues an “adverse” opinion.

 There are two types of SOC-1 and SOC-2 reports: Type-1 and Type-2.

 Type-1 reports describe the service organization’s controls at a point in time.
 It includes the service auditor’s opinion, management’s assertion, and the description of the system.
 In addition to the information appearing in a Type-1 report, a Type-2 report also includes an assessment of the operating effectiveness of controls over a period of time.

-NBS is audited annually by an independent CPA firm which issues a SOC-1 Type-2 report.
-NBS will also begin making available a SOC-2 report for 2017.
-Our efforts in this examination and audit process demonstrate our ongoing commitment to our clients to serve as a dependable, transparent, secure TPA focused on minimizing risk (through effective controls), increasing value, and maintaining service standards.
-Our clients have confident in their decision to partner with NBS knowing we are commited to quality and strong internal controls.
+NBS is audited annually by an independent CPA firm which issues both SOC-1 Type-2 and SOC-2 Type-2 reports.
+Our efforts in this examination and audit process demonstrate an ongoing commitment to our clients to serve as a dependable, transparent, secure TPA focused on minimizing risk (through effective controls), increasing value, and maintaining service standards.
+Our clients have confidence in their decision to partner with NBS knowing we are committed to quality and strong internal controls.
 For a copy of one of our SOC reports, please contact your NBS relationship manager.